The case for Allah’s existence

-Unit overview, learning objectives and content standards
+Unit overview and learning objectives

 Science, the heart, and the mind

 In today’s world, the scientific method is upheld as the only way to ascertain truth.
 This first lesson begins with a critique of our contemporary worldview and turns to the more holistic Qur’anic point of view to explore the question: does God exist?